laravel/docs/dusk.md

 <a name="running-tests-on-codeship"></a>
 ### Codeship

 To run Dusk tests on [Codeship](https://codeship.com), add the following commands to your Codeship project.
-Of course, these commands are simply a starting point and you are free to add additional commands as needed:
+Of course, these commands are a starting point and you are free to add additional commands as needed:

     phpenv local 7.1
     cp .env.testing .env